 Some of Hanshi's recent awards include:

 Jerry Piddington has been married to Eva Marie for over thirty years.
 He continues to teach American Open Style Karate at his dojo in Ashland, Oregon.
 His other passions are adventure-seeking sports such as high diving and extreme water sports.
 One of his highlights was river rafting the Tanna River in Alaska with class 5/6 killer rapids.
 He currently loves fishing and hunting.
 He is the father of three and the grandfather of four.
-Mr. Piddington not only demonstrates the fighting spirit of a lion, but also the heart of a lion.
-He has a gift for working with kids who are educationally and physically challenged with ADD, ADDHD, dyslexia, alcohol syndrome, autism, etc. Hanshi Piddington believes that the aesthetic value of martial arts can absolutely help kids by giving them a way of life.
+Mr. Piddington has not only demonstrated the fighting spirit of a lion, but he continues to demonstrate the heart of a lion with his gift for working with kids who are educationally and physically challenged with ADD, ADHD, dyslexia, alcohol syndrome, autism, etc. Hanshi Piddington believes that the aesthetic value of martial arts can absolutely help kids by giving them a way of life.

 O'Shihan Jerry Piddington currently serves as Chief Advisor of AKANA, the organization he founded.
 There are twenty-one schools across the United States under its charter.
 Danny McCall, Ricky Smith, CJ Mayo, Randy Smith, and Joe McClellan are on the appointed Board of Directors.
 Hanshi Ricky Smith serves as Director, Kyoshi Mayo as Assistant Director, and Hanshi McCall as Senior Advisor.
 O'Shihan travels across the United States and is currently available to conduct AKANA symposiums, seminars, gatherings, Tomoe Warrior Tests, Kobudo Warrior Tests, and Sun & Moon Tests, to help improve any school's martial art endeavors.
 If you would like to contact Grandmaster Jerry Piddington, you can reach him at email@example.com.